Abiel Foster

 Abiel Foster (August 8, 1735 – February 6, 1806) was an American clergyman and politician from Canterbury, Province of New Hampshire.
 He represented New Hampshire in the Continental Congress and the U.S. Congress.
+He was the first person in United States history elected to Congress in a special election.

 Biography

 Foster was born in Andover, Massachusetts, in 1735, the son of Captain Asa Foster of Colonel Ebenezer Colonial Regiment and Elizabeth Abbot.
 A relative of Jedediah Foster, a judge, American Revolutionary and Harvard Law graduate (1744), the first member of the Foster family in America to receive a "liberal education".
 Abiel Foster was inspired to follow in the footsteps of Jedediah and entered Harvard College, receiving a bachelor's degree in 1756.
 After studying in theology, he was ordained as a pastor in Canterbury, January 26, 1761, he married Hanna Badger in that year.
 He served as pastor in Canterbury until 1779.
 At that time Abiel Foster retired to private life but would not be long before he returned to public service.
 During his 18 years as Minister of Canterbury he built trust with the people and he was appointed to the General Court.
-During his life Abiel Foster held "various offices of trust and honour with reputation to himself and usefulness to the community.
+During his life, Abiel Foster held "various offices of trust and honour with reputation to himself and usefulness to the community.

 Abiel Foster served in Congress under first President of the United States George Washington and 2nd President John Adams, while working with the Founding Fathers of the United States, to help build a functioning federal government.

 While a member of the Continental Congress, Abiel Foster left an impression on a young Daniel Webster, after a meeting one summer afternoon.
 Webster's father, Ebenezer Webster told his son that he could have had Abiel Foster's place in the Congress if he had more votes.
 Ebenezer extolled the virtues of an education to his son, explaining that it was an education that made the difference between him and Foster.
 He said that "It is education that has made Foster what he is and the lack of it has made your father what he is".

 Abiel Foster's first wife Hanna died in 1768.
-His second wife, Mary Wise Rogers, was the granddaughter John Rogers (Harvard); they had eight children.
+His second wife, Mary Wise Rogers, was the granddaughter of John Rogers (Harvard); they had eight children.
 Martha, who married Jeremiah Clough, Mary who married Henry Gerrish, Abiel Jr. who married Susanna Moore, Elizabeth who married Enoch Gerrish and Nancy who married John Greenough.